jacob2864/stranded-island/situations/findfood.md

-You find food, now you wont starve.
+You find food, now you won't starve.

 Now you:
 - [make shelter](../situations/makeshelter2.md)